resbaz/nectar-cloud-lessons/Lessons/Lesson_III/Lesson_III.md

   Different operating systems have different default user accounts.
 * the `address` is the IP address of the Virtual Machine that we read off of the dashboard.

-In my case that would be:
+For our Drupal server would be:

 ```bash
 ssh -i keys/tut_dev.pem ubuntu@144.6.225.224
 ```

-**Question 1**
+**Question 2

 Nectar have an image catalogue that gives information about the images they provide.
 It can be found at:

 https://wiki.rc.nectar.org.au/wiki/Image_Catalog

 Have a look at it.
-What operating system do you think our Drupal server is based on?
+What operating system do you think the Drupal server is based on?

 **Choices**